Norm Benning: 2019–2020

 2019 showed some promise at the beginning of the season, with sponsorship from Zomongo and H&H Transport returning.
 During drafting practice, Benning's No. 6 Silverado sat 6th fastest, showing the ability to stay in the pack.
-However, the team lacked single truck speed, and ultimately missed the field.
+However, the team lacked single-truck speed and ultimately missed the field.
 Atlanta through Dover was hit and miss.
 An early spin forced Benning to park early despite plans to run the full race, resulting in a 29th-place finish.
 Benning finished under power in 28th at Las Vegas and then would miss Martinsville and Texas.
 Benning would qualify at Dover and Kansas but would be parked due to not being able to meet the minimum speed, finishing last at Dover after only 28 laps, and 21st at Kansas after 109 laps.
 Benning would skip Charlotte due to a large entry list.
 Over the next four weeks, things would begin to fall into place for Benning and his small team.
 The second Texas race would result in a seventeenth-place finish, followed by a 24th and 25th at Iowa and Gateway, respectively.
-The remainder of the season would have ups and downs, including an 18th place at Talladega, followed by an accident at Martinsville, that would ultimately end his season early.
+The remainder of the season would have ups and downs, including an 18th-place finish at Talladega, followed by an accident at Martinsville, which would ultimately end his season early.

 2020 would begin the same as 2019, with Benning missing the cut at Daytona.
 Benning chose not to make the trip to Las Vegas and had no clear plans for the season.
-Following the two month racing hiatus, Benning looked to take advantage of NASCAR's field expansion, from 32 trucks to forty.
+Following the two-month racing hiatus, Benning looked to take advantage of NASCAR's field expansion, from 32 trucks to forty.
 However, Benning found himself excluded from the races at Charlotte and Atlanta when 47 trucks entered each time.
 In the following race at Homestead, only 39 teams entered, allowing Benning to make his first start of the season.
-He made all other attempted races skipping the other Las Vegas race and the finale at Phoenix Raceway.
+He made all other attempted races, skipping the other Las Vegas race and the finale at Phoenix Raceway.
 Benning posted a best finish of 22nd at Talladega Superspeedway, and a points finish of 36th.